nclman/esp32-soil-moisture/README.md

 ### Google Firebase
 Having a cloud database for this project has several benefits:
-1. Check on your device anytime, anywhere
+- Check on your device anytime, anywhere
-2. Firmware update OTA
+- Firmware update OTA
   - Have the device pull update file from the cloud database (future update)
-3. Set parameters on your device, remotely
+- Set parameters on your device, remotely
-4. Data from multiple devices in one cloud location
+- Data from multiple devices in one cloud location
-5. Your devices don't need to be running all the time.
+- Your devices don't need to be running all the time.
 They can sleep and poll the database whenever to conserve power
-6. All the above means we can build a mobile and/or web app to manage all devices after deployment
+- All the above means we can build a mobile and/or web app to manage all devices after deployment
-7. And of course, we get to learn about Firebase!
+- And of course, we get to learn about Firebase!

 There are many articles, videos, that already cover Google Firebase and how to get started, so I will not be going into those details.
 Here, I used Firebase's Real-Time Database for telemetry data storage, and Cloud Storage for holding firmware binary files for OTA update.

+What's needed:
+- RealTime Database
+- Email/Password Authentication
+  - Create an account in the Firebase console
+- Cloud Storage
+  - To store firmware binaries for OTA updates.